Oscar Milosz: Life

 In 1916, during World War I, Milosz was conscripted to the Russian division of the French army and was assigned to the press corps.
 After the Russian Revolution of October 1917, Čareja was seized by the Soviets.
 Suddenly, access to his family fortune was cut off and Milosz needed to earn a living.
 Around this time he learned about the growing movement for Lithuanian independence.
 By the end of the war when both Lithuania and Poland were effectively independent again, Milosz chose to identify with Lithuania - even though he did not yet speak Lithuanian — because he believed that it had been the original homeland of his ancestors in and prior to the 13th century.
 In 1920 when France recognized the independence of Lithuania, he was officially appointed Chargé d'Affaires for the new state.
 Milosz's diplomatic career remains one of the more fascinating aspects of his legacy; his articles and correspondence in the service of the reborn Lithuanian state show a high level of nuance and rigor.
-In 1931 he became a French citizen and was awarded the Légion d'honneur.
+In 1931 he acquired French nationality by naturalization and was awarded the Légion d'honneur.

 In 1939, shortly after retiring from his diplomatic post and ill with cancer, he died of a heart attack in a house he had recently purchased in Fontainebleau.
 He is buried in the cemetery at Fontainebleau.
 Every year, around the time of his birthday on May 28, a group of admirers, Les Amis de Milosz, commemorate his life and work in a ceremony at the grave site.

+He has also been commemorated with an artistic plaque on Literatų Street, Vilnius, Lithuania, where a display of memorabilia is dedicated to notable writers who share connections with Lithuania or its capital.